projectodd/openwhisk-katacoda/5-packages/03-parameters.md

 If a function takes a lot of parameters, invoking it can get verbose quite quickly.
 Fortunately, if those parameter values are often the same, we can define defaults for those parameters and skip passing them at invocation time.

-In our case, we will most often want our results in Celsius so let's define a default paramater for the `target`.
+In our case, we will most often want our results in Celsius so let's define a default parameter for the `target`.

 ``wsk -i action update conversions/temperature --param target C``{{execute}}